-Instead, it will make you overeat during meals, an aspect that leads to excess calories.
+Instead, it will make you overeat at the next meal, an aspect that leads to excess calories.
 Likewise, skipping meals can make your body store more glucose as fat for fear of lack of energy source when you are not eating.

 Extra weight gain during ovulation may also be caused by water retention.
 As the name suggests, water retention occurs when the body holds too much water.
 Some people also refer to this process as fluid retention.
-It is caused by several factors, some of which include (5):
+Hormone fluctuations throughout the menstrual cycle can lead to fluid retention and certain times.
+It is also caused by several other factors, some of which include (5):

 You may add some pounds before or during ovulation if you are using medications that lead to water retention.
 These medications include pain relievers, antidepressants, birth control pills, chemotherapy and high blood pressure medication (5).
 Do not stop taking medication without talking to your doctor, even if you are sure it is responsible for the weight gain.
 Let your doctor propose this idea and recommend alternatives as well.